nhamhung/Big-Data/README.md

 # DevOps
-This repository is for practice with DevOps including:
+This repository is for practice and research with DevOps and Spark including:
+- aws: Create a CloudFormation stack
-- Docker
+- docker: Migrate a database with Airflow and Docker Compose
-- Scripting
-- Django
-- AWS
-- Scripting
-- Big Data
+- scripting: Revisions of bash scripting
+- spark: In-depth research on Spark SQL's working and building automated performance tuning analyser tools for Spark

 ![AWS Certified Cloud Practitioner Certificate](AWS_certificate.png)